Pages

 Galadriel's RoP Swim: A Character Compression

-Perhaps the key moment of "A Shadow of the Past," the first episode of The Rings of Power's first season one, happens at the end when Galadriel jumps from the ship to Valinor at the last moment and, after the light fully fades, begins swimming back to Middle Earth.
+Perhaps the key moment of "A Shadow of the Past," the first episode of The Rings of Power's first season, happens at the end when Galadriel jumps from the ship to Valinor at the last moment and, after the light fully fades, begins swimming back to Middle Earth.

 Amazon Studios press photo